If you have any feedback on how we can make our new website better please do contact us. We would like to hear from you.

 Identical designs were embroidered with coloured silk onto a starched strip/roll of silk/organdie, usually 25 times, although some rolls have been discovered with 400 such designs.
 Once embroidered, they were cut and mounted onto card backing.
 An embossed frame was secured over the top of each card, which was finally "trimmed" and finished.

-Cards snet by British Forces were rarely posted in the open mail, but sent home to "Blighty" via courier (once approved by an Official Censor, who initialled each card) to loved ones, in brown transparent envelopes, protecting the message in transit and complying with post office regulations that they did not
+Cards sent by British Forces were rarely posted in the open mail, but sent home to "Blighty" via courier (once approved by an Official Censor, who initialled each card) to loved ones, in brown transparent envelopes, protecting the message in transit and complying with post office regulations that they did not

 "inconvenience post office machinery".